 Copyright – this protects original creative works, and can include things like written works, images, music, videos, broadcasts and more.
 Crucially this protects the recording of the idea, and not the idea itself.

-Patents – patents are a registered right that protect inventions which are proven to have made an “inventive step”.
-Usually this requires a scientific or technological step, amongst other requirements.
+Patents – patents are a registered right that protects inventions which are proven to have made an “inventive step”.
+Usually, this requires a scientific or technological step, amongst other requirements.

 Whilst these are the main types of intellectual property, it also covers things such as: